Navigating Seasonal Fur Changes in Dogs: Tips for Pet Owners - AniForte UK

 • Linseed Oil - Linseed oil is known for its anti-inflammatory effects and strengthens the immune system.
 In addition, it supports a healthy and natural shiny coat.

-In addition, all of these oils are characterized by a high proportion of unsaturated fatty acids and an optimal ratio of omega-3 to omega-6 fatty acids.
+In addition, all of these oils are characterised by a high proportion of unsaturated fatty acids and an optimal ratio of omega-3 to omega-6 fatty acids.

-For four-legged friends who suffer from hair breakage, hair loss, dandruff, dry fur or other skin issues, we have developed a vital powder for skin and coat.
+For our dogs and cats who suffer from hair breakage, hair loss, dandruff, dry fur or other skin issues, we have developed a vital powder for skin and coat.
 Its herbs, vitamin complexes, special yeast, micronutrients and trace elements compensate for nutritional deficits and create the right conditions for a dense, shiny coat and healthy skin.

 Leave a comment